Brooklyn Youth Chorus presents

 After the performance, please remain seated until choristers have cleared the auditorium.
 To avoid overcrowding, please send only one parent/guardian to pick-up area when your group is called.

-Teen, Junior Ensemble – Teens and Junior Ensemble will self-dismiss.
-We encourage families to meet self-dismissing choristers outside (weather depending) to avoid overcrowding.
+Junior Ensemble & Teens: Choristers will self-dismiss.
+We encourage families to meet self-dismissing choristers in the lobby outside the theater entrance.

-Bass Ensemble, Concert Ensemble – Ensembles will self-dismiss.
-We encourage families to meet self-dismissing choristers outside (weather depending) to avoid overcrowding.
+Concert & Bass Ensemble: Choristers will self-dismiss.
+We encourage families to meet self-dismissing choristers in the lobby outside the theater entrance.